sillsdev/FwSupportTools/vagrant/development/fwdev-w1604/basebox.md

 ### Install machine

 1. Make sure you have at least 50 GB of disk space free, as you will end up with a few copies of the machine you are working on, in different forms.
 * Use virtualbox manager to create a new Ubuntu virtual machine. (named something like fwtest-w1604-base or fwdev-w1604-base).
-Give 2000 MB RAM to a dev machine and 1500 MB RAM to a test machine.
-Give 60 GB dynamic storage.
+Give 2000 MB RAM to a dev machine and 1500~2000 MB RAM to a test machine.
+Give 200 GB dynamic storage (as 60 GB was not enough).
 Note that the actual RAM used after creating the box will depend on the Vagrantfile setting.
 * Boot new virtual machine, specifying appropriate Ubuntu or Wasta iso file.
-* At the boot menu, specify to start installing right away (eg "Install Ubuntu").
-(Press shift right away in Ubuntu to see options.)
+* When asked, specify to start installing.
 * Use default keyboard.
 Don't download updates while installing (it may use a slow mirror and take forever).
-Don't install flash, etc.
+Don't install the unneeded "third-party software".
 * Choose "Something else" and make one big `/` partition with no swap.
 * Set location to Chicago (near Dallas, for timezone and locale).
 * Name vagrant, computer name something like fwtest-w1604 or fwdev-u1604, user vagrant, pass vagrant.
 Choose Log in automatically.